bluwy/LuaTween-for-Rainmeter/README.md

 ## Note
-- LuaTween is still lacks some advanced features, such as looping, custom easings and extendability
-- More features will be added in near future
+- New features will roll infrequently from now on
 - Feedbacks and recommendations are welcomed to improve this project